-Alcohol abuse intervention is one of the most common forms of intervention we perform, and alcoholics can be stubborn and difficult to deal with, as you might know.
+Alcohol abuse intervention is one of the most common types of intervention we perform, and alcoholics can be stubborn and difficult to deal with, as you might know if you have one in the family.
 Since alcohol is legal, it is often harder for the alcohol abuser to view its use as a problem.
-This can make alcohol intervention very difficult without professional assistance.
+This can make an alcoholism intervention very difficult without professional assistance.

 An intervention for alcohol abuse does not focus on how much or how little someone drinks, but on the negative behaviors and actions caused by drinking and the family’s reaction to those.

 Alcoholics suffer from much more than just their substance misuse.
 They have other pressing issues in their lives for which they are unable to find solutions.
 This causes them to turn to abusing alcohol.
-They cannot face their problems, so instead seek an altered state of consciousness to temporarily cover the problems up.
+They cannot face their problems, so they instead seek an altered state of consciousness to temporarily cover the problems up.

-Why Choose Alcohol Intervention?
+Why Choose Alcohol Rehab and Intervention?

 Could you choose another intervention company?
 Of course, but there isn’t another one out there that takes the time and is as thorough in addressing the entire problem.
-Remember, it’s not only about getting the alcoholic into a rehab, but of course that is one of the main objectives.
+Remember, it’s not only about getting the alcoholic into rehab – but of course that is one of the main objectives.

-Alcohol abuse is a serious problem that affects many families in our society.
-Our alcohol intervention program guides families down the right path towards recovery.
-The process helps the family get their loved one to a treatment center, as well as to make positive changes in the alcoholic’s environment for the return home.
+Alcohol abuse and alcoholism are serious problems that affect many families in our society.
+The Family First alcohol intervention program guides families down the right path toward recovery.
+The process helps the family get their loved one into an alcohol rehab center, in addition to cultivating positive changes in the alcoholic’s environment for the return home.